Ferry to Rhodes

 Travelers who are cruising with the ferry to Rhodes are reaching the largest island in the Dodecanese complex which is also known as the Island of the Knights!

 One of the Seven Wonders of the ancient world, the immense landmark of the island, Colossus of Rhodes, used to be standing proudly at the gates of the old port.
 Behind the gates is the imposing Palace of the Grand Master of the Knights with the medieval town, which is almost untouched by time.
 Going northwest, you will find the new Rhodes town with its modern buildings, hotels, boutiques and of course, lively bars.
 Rhodes is not only the biggest Dodecanese Island but also the 4th largest in Greece so it offers plenty of things to do and sites to watch during your stay.

-Ferry to Rhodes - Make as soon as possible your online booking through our booking engine after finding the most convenient departure times at the most cost-efficient prices.
+Make, as soon as possible, your online booking through our booking engine after finding the most convenient departure times at the most cost-efficient prices.